 Having experienced this at an early age and finding her own methods to survive the unimaginable, Claire Ivey is here to help and there’s no need to cope alone.

 You may not have realised how much hypnotherapy/hypnoanalysis can help.
+For patients who go to therapists like Harley Street hypnotherapy is a treatment offered to help them maintain their mental health.
 It can be a faster way to access one’s innermost feelings, where the fears and phobias for instance reside.

 “The Autumn months are majestic in their display of bronze, reds, browns and yellows, the changing of the season bringing us dark evenings and mornings too.
 For many a beautiful period of time, however, for others a time of reflection as the onset of Christmas approaches and loved ones missed.
 This can be a most painful time for families as the pressure of displaying joy and happiness mounts.”